by Martin Kupp & Tristan Kromer

 Developing and aligning the strategy with action requires good communication between innovation managers and senior management.
 Senior managers should be actively involved in the development of the innovation-portfolio approach to help innovation departments not only fund projects to some level of success, but to prevent them from being orphaned when no one from the C-suite is interested in adopting the project into the core business.

-The process of developing a portfolio approach is more important than the final portfolio itself — a company may start with a clear portfolio strategy and only discover during execution a better, emergent strategy that requires a pivot.
+— a company may start with a clear portfolio strategy and only discover during execution a better, emergent strategy that requires a pivot.
 It is during this iterative portfolio management process that innovation managers and executives discover the insight needed to continuously improve their company’s innovation potential.

 PORTFOLIOS ARE ABOUT INTERDEPENDENCIES